Introduction#

 What is AgentPM™?#

-AgentPM is the package layer for agent systems: a spec, a registry, a CLI, and SDKs that make agent packages and tool packages portable across runtimes and host languages.
+AgentPM is the package layer for agent systems: a spec, a registry, a CLI, and SDKs that make tool, skill, knowledge, agent, and template packages portable across runtimes and host languages.

 • The spec (agent.json).
-A single manifest format for both executable tool artifacts and compositional agent artifacts.
+A single manifest format for executable tool artifacts, procedural skill artifacts, prepared Knowledge artifacts, compositional agent artifacts, and reusable template artifacts.

 • The package manager & registry.
 Publish signed package artifacts and install them deterministically with integrity and provenance.

-• The CLI. agentpm init/lint/login/publish/install/whoami; verify and eval coming soon.
+• The CLI. agentpm init/lint/login/publish/install/new/whoami; verify and eval coming soon.

 • SDKs (Node & Python).
-Load tools by name/version, or load installed agents as metadata plus resolved tool refs.
+Load tools by name/version, or load installed agents, skills, and Knowledge packages as inspectable metadata plus resolved package refs.
 Tools execute in a managed subprocess (with timeouts, env, and resource limits), so there’s no lock-in and no in-process dependency tangle.

 Why AgentPM?#